React Native SDK

 const client = new KindeSDK(YOUR_KINDE_ISSUER, YOUR_KINDE_REDIRECT_URI, YOUR_KINDE_CLIENT_ID, YOUR_KINDE_LOGOUT_REDIRECT_URI);

-Log in and registration
+Sign in and registration

 Link to this section

 Kinde provides methods for easily implementing a login / register flow.
+You can add buttons as follows.

 <View>